Kaltsoon/react-native-material/material/4-testing-and-extending-our-app.md

 ## Testing components

-Now that we have managed to set up Jest and run a very simple test, it is time find out how to test components.
+Now that we have managed to set up Jest and run a very simple test, it is time to find out how to test components.
 As we know, testing components requires a way to serialize a component's render output and simulate firing different kind of events, such as pressing a button.
-For these purposes there is the [Testing Library](https://testing-library.com/docs/intro) family, which provides libraries for testing user interface components in different platforms.
+For these purposes, there is the [Testing Library](https://testing-library.com/docs/intro) family, which provides libraries for testing user interface components in different platforms.
 All of these libraries share similar API for testing user interface components in a user-centric way.

 In [part 5](/en/part5/testing_react_apps) we got familiar with one of these libraries, the [React Testing Library](https://testing-library.com/docs/react-testing-library/intro).
 Unfortunately, this library is only suitable for testing React web applications.
 Luckily, there exists a React Native counterpart for this library, which is the [Native Testing Library](https://testing-library.com/docs/native-testing-library/intro).
-This is the library we will be using in testing our React Native application's components.
-The good news it, that these libraries shares a very similar API, so there isn't too many new concepts to learn.
+This is the library we will be using while testing our React Native application's components.
+The good news is, that these libraries share a very similar API, so there aren't too many new concepts to learn.
 In addition to the Native Testing Library, we need a set of React Native specific Jest matchers such as `toHaveTextContent` and `toHaveProp`.
 These matchers are provided by the [jest-native](https://github.com/testing-library/jest-native) library.
 Before getting into the details, let's install these packages:

 ```shell
 npm install --save-dev @testing-library/react-native @testing-library/jest-native